Discover common real estate buying scams and learn how to protect yourself. Get expert tips to ensure a safe and successful home sale.

 Good cyber hygiene is much like good personal hygiene in that daily habits create lasting health.
 Routinely updating your devices will ensure you’re always employing the latest security measures.
 Choosing strong passwords (and always using multi-factor authentication, requiring you to verify your password on devices) can decrease your chances of being hacked.
 Investing in a password manager can help you keep all of your passwords and personal information in a single, Fort Knox–level vault.6

 Sometimes, the best way to avoid scams associated with selling a home is to forgo putting your home on the market altogether.
-If you decide to go this route, Truehold’s sell-and-stay transaction can be a great, safe way to sell your home without having to fend off scammers.
+If you decide to go this route, Truehold’s sell and stay transaction can be a great, safe way to sell your home without having to fend off scammers.
 Here’s how.

-You don’t have to go through the process of listing your property (or going back and forth with potentially fraudulent buyers) when you opt for Truehold’s sell-and-stay transaction.
+You don’t have to go through the process of listing your property (or going back and forth with potentially fraudulent buyers) when you opt for Truehold’s sell and stay transaction.
 We offer two standard transactions in one smooth process: you sell your home and then lease it back.*

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).